 Refer to the .cards for detailed story breakdown but automatic vcs interaction and generating pretty html reports/charts seem to be the most important missing features.

-Last published about 4 years ago by markryall.
+Last published over 4 years ago by markryall.